 Senior Research Assistant/Research Assistant I/II (holding the functional title of Senior Data Analyst/Data Analyst) (several posts) in the School of Public Health (Ref.: 523067) (to commence as soon as possible on a one-year temporary basis or two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance)

 Applicants should possess a Bachelor’s degree or above in statistics, biostatistics, or related disciplines, with at least 3 years’ work experience.
-They should have a strong quantitative background, good communication and data visualization skills, the ability to present abstract concepts in an accessible way to all organizational levels, and the ability to acquire new statistical techniques by self-learning.
+They should have a strong quantitative background, good communication and data visualization skills, the ability to present abstract concepts in an accessible way to all organizational levels and to acquire new statistical techniques by self-learning.
 They should be responsible, mature, attentive to details, and able to work independently and in collaboration with a multidisciplinary team.
 Knowledge of multilevel modelling, time series analysis, demographic methods, missing data analysis, and fundamental machine learning is essential.
 Experience in epidemiological data analysis of large datasets using R and/or STATA is highly preferred.
-Those with less experience may be considered as Research Assistant I/II.
-Fresh graduates are also welcome.
+Those with less experience may be considered to be appointed as Research Assistant I/II.
+Fresh graduates are also welcome to apply.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 The appointment on fixed terms will attract a contract-end gratuity and University contribution to a retirement benefits scheme totalling up to 10% of basic salary.